 Find out a little about Jahawi

-Jahawi Bertolli is a 2019 National Geographic Explorer, film maker, photographer and music producer from Kenya specialising in wildlife and the underwater world.
+Jahawi Bertolli is an award winning film maker, photographer, TV presenter, narrator and music producer from Kenya specialising in wildlife and the underwater world.

 Growing up in Kenya, spending a lot of time both on the beach or out in the bush, Jahawi nurtured a deep curiosity and love for the natural world and strives to portray the beauty, power and vulnerability of wild environments through his work.
 The main themes of his work being environmental, marine and shark conservation.

 Jahawi has worked extensively in the Masai Mara, filming and also as a photographic guide, and has also filmed documentaries from the remote northern coast of Kenya to Myanmar and the Galapagos Islands in Ecuador.
-He mainly works as a freelance cameraman and has worked with the UNEP, SafariLive, CORDIO East Africa and SVT Sweden.
+He mainly works as a freelance cameraman and has worked with the National Geographic Society, BBC Natural History Unit, UNEP, SafariLive, CORDIO East Africa and SVT Sweden.

 While a lot of his work is done scuba diving, he is also an experienced wildlife cameraman having grown up in the African bush and to top it all off Jahawi is also a record setting free diver.